Scale and conformal invariance in rotating interacting few-fermion systems: Properties of Rotating 2D Fermi Gases

 \subsection{Noninteracting rotating Fermi gas}

 The noninteracting dimensionless Hamiltonian in a harmonic rotating trap in the stationary frame is

 where $r_{j\sigma}$ and $\varphi_{j\sigma}$ label the position of particle $j$ in polar coordinates.
 The first term is the kinetic energy, the second term describes the harmonic trap potential, and the last term is the out-of-plane-component of the angular momentum operator.
-The Hamiltonian may be rewritten with a vector potential \mbox{${\bf A} = m^*{\bf e}_z \times \Omega {\bf r}$}, which describes a unit charged particle in a constant perpendicular magnetic field of strength ${\bf B} =2 m^* \bf{\Omega}$, indicating the mathematical equivalence of the magnetic Lorentz force on a charged particle and the Coriolis force~\cite{bloch08}.
-In addition, after separating the vector potential, the particle experiences a reduced trapping potential $1-\Omega^2$, such that $\Omega \leq 1$ must hold to ensure that the spectrum is bounded, or physically, that the centrifugal force does not overcome the trapping force.
+The Hamiltonian may be rewritten with a vector potential \mbox{${\bf A} = m^*{\bf e}_z \times \Omega {\bf r}$}, which describes a unit charged particle in a constant perpendicular magnetic field of strength ${\bf B} =2 m^* \bf{\Omega}$, indicating the mathematical equivalence of the Coriolis force and the magnetic Lorentz force on a charged particle~\cite{bloch08}.
+In addition, after separating the vector potential, the particles experience a reduced trapping potential $1-\Omega^2$, such that $\Omega \leq 1$ must hold to ensure that the spectrum is bounded, or physically, that the centrifugal force does not overcome the trapping force.